MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/enforce-office-365-identity.md

 <a name="StartEnforcing"> </a>
 ## Start enforcing Microsoft 365 identity in Viva Engage

-It takes just a few steps to start enforcing Microsoft 365 (formerly Office 365) identities in Viva Engage.
+It takes just a few steps to start enforcing Microsoft 365 identities in Viva Engage.
 However, turning on this setting can accidentally disrupt users' access to Viva Engage.
 So before you begin, do the following to make sure your Viva Engage users can continue working smoothly:

 - **Make sure all current Viva Engage users have a corresponding Microsoft 365 identity.** When you enforce Microsoft 365 identities for Viva Engage, any user without a corresponding Microsoft 365 identity is locked out of Viva Engage.
 So before you begin, make sure that all of your current Viva Engage users have corresponding Microsoft 365 identities.
 To ensure that users, have the correct identities, go to the data export page in the Viva Engage admin center and export all users.
 Compare that list to the list of users in Microsoft 365 and make any needed changes.

 - **Tell your users about this change.** We strongly recommend that you tell users that you're switching to enforcing Microsoft 365 identities, because it can disrupt their day-to-day usage of Viva Engage.
 See the following sample email for suggested text.

-You must be a global administrator on Microsoft 365 who was synchronized to Viva Engage on Microsoft 365.
+You must have Microsoft 365 Global administrator privileges and be synchronized to Viva Engage on Microsoft 365.

 ### To start enforcing Microsoft 365 identity in Viva Engage